Skip to main content

 • Fee distribution

-• Time-based release
+• Time-based capture

 3. Payment Facilitator